kavyamanohar/mlphon/README.md

 *TODO:ന in malayalam script is a special character which may behave as dental or alveolar consonat depending on the context.
 As of now it is mapped to dental `n̪<c_dental>`.
 Contextual rule has to be added to replace it with `n<c_alveolar>` whenever needed.*

-### FST for contextual nasalisation( അനുനാസികാതിപ്രസരം)
+#### FST for contextual nasalisation( അനുനാസികാതിപ്രസരം)

 _TODO: ഭംഗി -> ഭങ്ങി , ചിഹ്നം -> ചിന്നം_

-### Overall FST chain
+#### Overall FST chain

 `$g2p$` represents the overall FST which combines each of the above FSTs in a chain.

-# Installation
+## Installation
-You need Helsinki Finite-State Transducer Technology (HFST) (http://www.ling.helsinki.fi/kieliteknologia/tutkimus/hfst/) to compile and use this analyzer.
+You need Helsinki Finite-State Transducer Technology (HFST) (http://www.ling.helsinki.fi/kieliteknologia/tutkimus/hfst/) to compile this analyzer.
 The Makefile provided compiles all the sources and produces the binary FSA `PhoneAnalyser.a`.

 In a debian/ubuntu based GNU/Linux, SFST can be installed as follows